BurdetteLamar/minitest_log/README.md

         end
         log.section('Rescue', :rescue, 'Symbol :rescue, requests that any exception be rescued and logged.') do raise Exception.new('Oops!')
-          log.comment('This comment will not be reached.')
+          log.comment('This comment will not be reached, because the block terminates.') end
-        end
-        log.comment('This comment will be reached.')
+        log.comment('This comment will be reached, because the test did not terminate.') log.section(
-        log.section(
             'Pot pourri',
             :duration,